-Academy Launches Free Colour Predictor App
+Academy Launches Free Colour Predictor App By Staff

 (April 8, 2014 – Beverly Hills, California) Work in the film biz?
 Or want to?
 Or make indie films?
 Or shoot corporate video?
 Have an iPad?
 Since all images, not matter what they are being captured on, must go through a lens, and since light has a direct effect on colour — or color as our friends south of the border misspell it — the issue of getting the colour right has been a problem since movies more or less stopped being black and white.
 But even black and white movies have colour issues.
 Thanks to the Academy of Motion Picture Arts and Sciences (AMPAS) the job of getting colour right just got a whole lot easier and best of all, it`s free.